 - 1. Partitioning of the control plane: Multiple controllers may have orthogonal, non-overlapping, "roles" (or "realms") and should be able to push forwarding entities simultaneously.
 The control plane can be partitioned into multiple roles and each role will have a set of controllers, one of which is the master and the rest are slaves.
-Role definition, i.e. how P4 entities get assigned to each role, is out-of-scope of this document. - Redundancy and fault tolerance: Supporting multiple controllers allows having one or more standby slave controllers, which take over controlling the devices in case the master controller goes offline.
+Role definition, i.e. how P4 entities get assigned to each role, is out-of-scope of this document. - 2.
+Redundancy and fault tolerance: Supporting multiple controllers allows having one or more standby slave controllers.
+These can already have a connection open, which can help them become master more quickly, especially in the case where the control-plane traffic is in-band and connection setup might be more involved.